 Training should start as early as possible and is vital for a happy and healthy relationship between you and your pet.
 Dogs are pack animals and are used to a social hierarchy.
 Set your rules and stick to them.
 You should be fair, firm and consistent but most of all you must become the dominant pack leader.

-Due to various health and behaviour problems it is highly recommended your dog is desexed at 5 - 6 months of age.
+Due to various health and behaviour problems it is highly recommended your dog is de-sexed at five - six months of age.
 This will not change the personality of your dog.